tajmone/pb-archives-test/tutorials/OOP-CONV/purebasic-oop-7.markdown

 Finally, `New` returns the object’s address.

 The trick in the `New` macro is that it ends with the `Init_Mbers` keyword.
 This way, what the user has to add inside the `New : EndNew` block is simply the attributes initialization.
-More on that in a moment though ([ Show me now!](#init_mbers-endinit_mbers-private-block)).
+More on that in a moment though ([Show me now!][Init_Mbers : EndInit_Mbers private block]).

 This arrangement is made possible by declaring the `Init_Mbers` method first in the macro.